March Madness: NCAA Tournaments canceled due to coronavirus

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the virus.

-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

 The NCAA men’s basketball tournament has been played every year since 1939 when Oregon won the championship in Evanston, Illinois.
 It has grown through the years, both in size and stature.
-The three-week tournament generates almost a billion dollars in revenue each year for the NCAA and its hundreds of member schools.
-Most of the money comes from a television contract with CBS and Turner that pays the NCAA almost $800 million annually.
-Earlier this week, NCAA President Mark Emmert told The Associated Press that the NCAA had insurance to cover a business stoppage but gave no details.
+The three-week tournament generates almost a billion dollars in revenue each year for the NCAA and its hundreds of member universities and colleges, most coming from a television contract with CBS and Turner that pays the NCAA almost $800 million annually.

-The men’s tournament is now one of the biggest events in American sports, a basketball marathon of buzzer-beaters, upsets and thrills involving 68 teams from schools big and small.

-”While we are obviously disappointed that our season has ended abruptly, we also recognize that this decision was made for a greater good,” said coach Casey Alexander, who led Belmont, a private university with 6,000 students in Nashville, Tennessee, to the Ohio Valley Conference championship and a spot in the NCAA Tournament earlier this week.

-The field for the men’s tournament was scheduled to be announced Sunday, creating the famous bracket sports fans obsess over in office pools and at sportsbooks.
+It is now one of the biggest events in American sports, a basketball marathon of buzzer-beaters, upset and thrills involving 68 teams.
+The field for the men’s tournament was scheduled to be announced Sunday, creating the famous bracket that sports fans would obsess over in office pools and at sportsbooks.

-”I respect the NCAA’s decision to put everyone’s safety first,” Arizona State coach Bobby Hurley tweeted. ”That said, every team deserves recognition for their season’s success.
-Brackets should still be announced on Selection Sunday.”

 The 64-team women’s field was to be revealed Monday.
 The NCAA women’s tournament began in 1982 and it, too, has become a big event, raising the profile of the sport.

-”I’m disappointed, but I totally understand.
-I really feel for the senior student-athletes; every student athlete, but particularly the seniors because this is their last chance for the fans,” said Oregon women’s coach Kelly Graves, whose team would have entered the tournament as one of the favorites to reach the Final Four in New Orleans. ”There’s something more important than the games going on.
-I’ve kind of come to grips with that a little more than a few hours ago.”
+”I’m disappointed but I totally understand.
+I really feel for the senior student-athletes; every student athlete, but particularly the seniors because this is their last chance for the fans,” said Oregon women’s coach Kelly Graves, whose team would have entered the tournament as favorites to reach the Final Four in New Orleans. ”There’s something more important than the games going on.
+I’ve kind of come to grips to that a little more than a few hours ago.”

 Games would have started on the men’s side on Tuesday in Dayton, Ohio, before spreading out to eight sites from coast-to-coast from next Thursday through Sunday.
 The women’s tournament was scheduled to begin March 20, with first- and second-round games to be played at 16 sites on or near the campuses of the top teams.

-For Baylor, the potential was there for two national championships.
-The Bears are ranked fifth in the latest men’s AP Top 25 and the women’s team is No. 2 and the defending NCAA champs.

-”We’ve got some great kids and they’re handling it really well, but some of our seniors are really distraught,” Baylor athletic director Mack Rhoades said. ”This was their last shot.”

 The men’s Final Four was to be played April 4 and 6 at Mercedes-Benz Stadium in Atlanta.
-The semifinal and final games typically pack football stadiums, and after the champion is crowned the highlights of the year’s tournament are wrapped up into the ”One Shining Moment” montage that has become a staple of CBS’ coverage.
+The semifinals and final typically pack football stadiums for the games, and after the champion is crowned the best moments of the year’s tournament are wrapped up into the ”One Shining Moment” montage that has become a staple of CBS’ television coverage through the years.

-March Madness has taken on a different meaning as sports have virtually shut down.
+Instead, March Madness took on a different meaning as sports have virtually shut down.

 —